mansong/stream-adventure/exercises/html_stream/QUIZ.md

 Now `stream` outputs all the inner html content at `'.beep'` and the data you write to `stream` will appear as the new inner html content.

+To verify your `program.js` against the expected output, do:

+`node program.js`

+or press the Submit button.